 Sitting side by side on the futon, we were casually conversing.
 I don’t recall the subject except that it was innocuous.
-Tina was coloring some kind of intricate drawing when, unheralded, a sadness shook her body with sobs.
+Tina was filling in some kind of intricate drawing with colored pencils when, unheralded, a sadness shook her body with sobs.
 Tears streamed down her face.

 She shook her head and took some time before trying to answer.